rupeshtiwari/react-native-getting-started/README.md

 - Multiline input
 - `yarn add react-native-keyboard-aware-scroll-view`

 ### Chapter-22 Show Spinner while Submitting a Form in React Native with ActivityIndicator

 #### Requirement

 - Submit the review to server
 - Show spinner while the user is waiting for response to come from server
 - Avoid submitting the form multiple times

+### Chapter-23 Save And Retrieve Data on the Device in a React Native App with AsyncStorage

+#### Requirement
+- Save user name in storage for add review popup

+#### Learning
+- AsyncStorage
+  - AsyncStorage keys are globally shared for your app
+  - values are always string not object.